Vision-Based Online Key Point Estimation of Deformable Robots: Related Works

 \section{Related Works}

-Previous works demonstrate vision-based continuous shape estimation approaches that either work only for specific setups or necessitate strict image requirements\fixed{, \textit{e.g.}, exact segmentation for contour extraction}.
+Previous works demonstrate vision-based shape parameter estimation approaches for continuously deformable robots that either work only for specific setups or necessitate strict image requirements, \textit{e.g.}, exact segmentation for contour extraction.
 In the following, we briefly discuss the most related works, focusing on marker-less shape estimation approaches.

-Hannan and Walker use basic image processing techniques, including thresholding and image segmentation, to estimate the 2D shape of a planar, cable-actuated elephant trunk manipulator from single images\cite{hannan2005real}.
-However, their estimation results are only compared to another cable-based shape estimation technique but not with actual ground truth.
-Camarillo et al. extend the computer-vision methods to 3D shape estimation of a thin continuum manipulator\cite{camarillo2008vision}.
-If the precise positions of cameras are known, they could extract silhouettes from multiple cameras' views, project those silhouettes into a volumetric space to find their intersection, and fit a spline through the resulting 3D point cloud.
+Hannan and Walker use basic image processing techniques, including thresholding and image segmentation, to estimate the 2D shape of a planar, cable-actuated elephant trunk manipulator from single images.\cite{hannan2005real} However, their estimation results are only compared to another cable-based shape estimation technique but not with actual ground truth.
+Camarillo et al. extend the computer-vision methods to 3D spline estimation of a thin continuum manipulator.\cite{camarillo2008vision} If the precise positions of cameras are known, they could extract silhouettes from multiple cameras' views, project those silhouettes into a volumetric space to find their intersection, and fit a spline through the resulting 3D point cloud.
 This approach requires a strong contrast between the tracked shape and the background, as well as the absence of other objects in the field of view.

 Strict requirements on the image data are also found in other works.
-AlBeladi et al. rely on successful \fixed{contour extraction} of their soft arm to fit a geometric strain-based model to these edges\cite{albeladi2021vision}.
-Croom et al. also perform edge detection, but then fit reference points to the edges by using an unsupervised learning algorithm called the self-organizing map\cite{croom2010visual}.
-All of these approaches show good estimation results but require a strong contrast between the tracked object and the background.
+AlBeladi et al. rely on successful contour extraction of their soft arm to fit a geometric strain-based model to these edges.\cite{albeladi2021vision} Croom et al. also perform edge detection, but then fit reference points to the edges by using an unsupervised learning algorithm called the self-organizing map.\cite{croom2010visual} All of these approaches show good estimation results but require a strong contrast between the tracked object and the background.